-About two years ago, Joe and I were in his truck with Moon and Copper in the back seat.
+About two years ago, the Pres and I were in his truck with Moon and Copper in the back seat.
 As we headed down the gravel road and rounded the corner, not only was the pavement ahead of us, I saw something up further rounding the next bend.
 "It looked like the rear end of a horse," I said to Joe.

 Sure enough, we got up around the bend and there she was!
 It was Chrissy, one of the donkeys that belongs to the preacher and his wife.

 Chrissy had a bad habit.
 She would always get out and go wandering whenever she wanted some male companionship, if you know what I mean.
 As we approached her, I told Joe not to scare her with the truck.
 He has a diesel and the motors are very loud so I asked him to pull over and shut off the truck while I went after her on foot.
 I told him to keep Moon and Copper in the truck.
 Instructions received and understood.

 I walked up to Chrissy, grabbed hold of her head and then I thought, this is going to be interesting because she's not wearing a halter!
 As I walked along side of her heading back toward the truck, Moon decided to be her protective self and in the blink of an eye, jumped out of the open window and began barking incessantly at Chrissy.
 I'm sure she was trying to protect me...my Mountain Moon.
 However, all that did was cause Chrissy to turn and trot off in the direction that we just came from...back up the hill!

 I remembered I had a dog leash in the truck so I grabbed it from the door pocket and once again pursued Chrissy.
 No, I don't have a picture!
 However, picture me, wearing flip flops, walking a donkey with the dog leash wrapped around her neck down the road~ho hum and la dee da.
 Yep...life in the Hollow...:)